viettrungIT3/codeIgniter4-docker/src/README.md

 - [intl](http://php.net/manual/en/intl.requirements.php)
 - [mbstring](http://php.net/manual/en/mbstring.installation.php)

-> **Warning**
+> [!WARNING]
 > The end of life date for PHP 7.4 was November 28, 2022.
-If you are
+> The end of life date for PHP 8.0 was November 26, 2023.
-> still using PHP 7.4, you should upgrade immediately.
-The end of life date
+> If you are still using PHP 7.4 or 8.0, you should upgrade immediately.
-> for PHP 8.0 will be November 26, 2023.
+> The end of life date for PHP 8.1 will be November 25, 2024.

 Additionally, make sure that the following extensions are enabled in your PHP: